MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 ```

 >[!IMPORTANT]
 >You can only manage web services from your local session.
-Attempting to use the service APIs during a remote interaction will result in a error.
+Attempting to use the service APIs during a remote interaction results in an error.

 <a name="switch"></a>

 ## Switch between remote and local sessions

-After you [log into the remote R server](how-to-connect-log-in-with-mrsdeploy.md)  with the argument `session = TRUE`, a remote R session is created.
+After you [log in to the remote R server](how-to-connect-log-in-with-mrsdeploy.md)  with the argument `session = TRUE`, a remote R session is created.
 You can switch between the remote R session and the local R session directly from the command line.
 The remote command line allows you to directly interact with an R Server 9.x instance on another machine.

-When the `REMOTE>` command line is displayed in the R console, any R commands entered will be executed on the remote R session.
+When the `REMOTE>` command line is displayed in the R console, any R commands entered are executed on the remote R session.

 ![Switch](./media/how-to-connect-log-in-with-mrsdeploy/mrsdeploy-connect-switch-context.png)